huntergps/handbook-docs/Fuse/11 - Importing Assets.md

 Will import all image assets in 1.0, 1.5 and 2.0 density, respectively.
 If you don't specify anything, Fuse defaults to rendering 1.0 and 2.0 densities.

-> ### Pro tips

 #### Asset aliasing

-Sometimes when you import `.sketch` files that were never intended for import into Fuse, you get a lot of long, ugly names for your assets, because whoever made the Sketch file didn't care to name the layers properly.
+Sometimes when you import `.sketch` files you may get a lot of long, impractical names for your assets.
+This is simply because noone considered that the document would be imported to Fuse when it was made and thus didn't name the layers properly.

 You would typically get things like :